Rob Beckett

-Robert Anthony Beckett (born 2 January 1986) is an English comedian, narrator, and presenter.
+Robert Anthony Beckett (born 2 January 1986) is an English comedian, actor, and presenter.
 He was a co-host on the ITV2 spin-off show I'm a Celebrity...Get Me Out of Here!
 NOW! from 2012 to 2014.
 Since 2016, Beckett has been a team captain on the E4 panel show 8 Out of 10 Cats and the narrator of the reality series Celebs Go Dating.
-He presents BBC One entertainment series Wedding Day Winners and All Together Now.
+He presented BBC One entertainment series Wedding Day Winners and All Together Now.

 Early life

 Beckett was born on 2 January 1986 in Mottingham, London.
-His father (nicknamed "Super Dave") was a driver of, throughout his career, vans, lorries, oil tankers, and cabs.
-He calls his mother, who was a homemaker throughout his childhood and later worked in a shop, "Big Suze."
+His father (nicknamed "Super Dave") was throughout his career a driver of vans, lorries, oil tankers, and cabs.
+He calls his mother, who was a homemaker throughout his childhood and later worked in a shop, "Big Suze".
 He has four brothers.

-He went to Edgebury Primary School and then Coopers School in Chislehurst.
+Beckett went to Edgebury Primary School and then Coopers School in Chislehurst.
+He attended Canterbury Christ Church University in Kent from 2004 to 2007, where he studied tourism management.

-He attended Canterbury Christ Church University in Kent from 2004 to 2007, where he studied Tourism Management.
+Before his career in comedy began, Beckett undertook a series of minor jobs, including working in a flower market, and working in an office.
+While working at the latter, he went to a comedy club and decided to have a career in comedy after watching someone perform badly there.
+He said in 2019: " I entered a competition and I got through and I entered another one.
+I didn’t seek the gig but I kept getting asked back.
+It was like playing five-a-side football where at first you pay a fiver to play, but then they say ‘Well, you don’t have to pay now’ and then I was getting a fiver to perform.
+Before I knew it I was offered £40 and it didn’t take too long to get to the sort of money I was getting working in an office.”